 We also work with several other western New York licensed guides who have spent years fly fishing & exploring our streams and who will provide a productive, informative and enjoyable day on the water.

-All of our guides are from western New York, they fish our tributaries throughout the year and know our streams inside and out.
+All of the guides are from western New York, they fish our tributaries throughout the year and know our streams inside and out.
 We keep apprised of the constantly changing conditions on the Catt, which includes regularly altered riverbed structure--meaning that the fish holding runs on this system change from year to year--often more than once in a year.

 We strive to teach our guests the proper fly fishing techniques used to catch these lake run fish, as well as how to hook, fight, land and properly release them.